10xjs/form/website/docs/api/enums/formsubmitstatus.md

 sidebar_label: "FormSubmitStatus"
 ---

-This enum defined the possible states of the
+This enum defines the possible states of the
 [form state machine](../classes/formstate.md) submit sequence.

 ```mermaid